UKP-SQuARE/square-core/skills/README.md

 ### Adding Via Pull Request
 If you want to run your Skill directly on SQuARE hardware, you can submit a [pull request](https://github.com/UKP-SQuARE/square-core/pulls) with the following changes:
 1. Put your skill function in a file under: `./skills/<skill-name>/skill.py`
-2. Add you skill in the [skill.yaml](../skill.yaml).
+2. Add you skill in the [config.yaml](../config.yaml).
 Give the skill the same name as the folder under skills.
+Add your username as author.
-3. Once you pull request is approved, your skill url will be `http://<skill-name>:<port>`
+3. Once you pull request is approved, your skill url will be `http://<skill-name>`

 ### Adding Self-Hosted or Cloud Skills
 #### Azure Functions